jiniya98/Data-analytics--Python/README.md

-# Data-analytics--Python
+# Python Assignment
-Assignment of python
+A repositary of python codes